 Transforming the Special Education School-to-Prison Pipeline

-A solutions-focused training about youth with I/DD, juvenile justice, special education, behavior, bias, trauma-informed response, and restorative practices.
+Learn about juvenile justice, special ed, behavior, bias, trauma-informed and restorative practices.

 The “School-to-Prison Pipeline” refers to policies and practices that push students out of classrooms and into the juvenile criminal justice system.
 The prevalence of youth with disabilities in juvenile corrections is 3 to 5 times greater than youth without disabilities.
 85% of youth in juvenile detention facilities have special education qualifying disabilities.
 However, only 37% of those youth actually received special education support.
 Failure of school districts to adequately train administrators and educators to address challenging behaviors coupled with zero tolerance creates an over-dependence on referring students to law enforcement or juvenile court as a form of discipline.
 Students with disabilities served by the Individuals with Disabilities Education Act (IDEA) represent 25% of students arrested and referred to law enforcement, even though they only represent 12% of the overall student population.
 We can and must do better to address this issue.